Wilkanowo Tower

-The Wilkanowo Tower (Wieża Wilkanowska) is a historical observation tower and cultural heritage site in Wilkanowo, Poland, 6 km southwest of Zielona Góra.
+The Wilkanowo Tower (Wieża Wilkanowska), until 1945 the Grünberg Bismarck Tower (Bismarckturm in Grünberg), is a historical observation tower and cultural heritage site in Wilkanowo, Poland, 6 km southwest of Zielona Góra.
 It is one of the best-preserved Bismarck towers outside of present-day Germany.
 It is still in use as an observation tower and radio mast.

 History

 The tower was proposed by architect Albert Severin, with the support of the Grünberg Commercial and Horticultural Association.
 The club purchased a plot of land on the Meiseberg (Góra Wilkanowska), outside the village of Wittgenau (Wilkanowo), for construction of the tower.
 The foundation stone was laid on 1 April 1902 (Bismarck's birthday); construction was carried out by local master mason Carl Mühle.

 The tower was completed in just four months at a cost of 6,000 marks; it was inaugurated on 23 August 1902.
 Above the entrance was a relief of Otto von Bismarck, and the inscription "ERECTED IN 1902/COMMERCIAL AND HORTICULTURAL ASSOCIATION OF GRÜNBERG".